Proper time to singularity and thermal correlators: Conclusion

 We have argued in this paper that for a thermal CFT admitting a holographic description of probe fields in a black brane background, certain higher point thermal correlators may contain the information of the black hole singularity.
 We consider the bulk theory with a self-interaction term of a heavy scalar and a coupling between a heavy and light scalar. \\

 The interactions source thermal correlators of the dual CFT primaries, which are given by bulk integrals of propagators over the Euclidean geometry.
 In the limit of large conformal dimension, or equivalently large mass of the heavy scalar, these integrals can be evaluated using WKB forms of the propagators and saddle point method.
 We have shown that the saddle contribution contains geometrical factors such as the proper radial time to singularity from the horizon.
 The explicit form of the thermal correlators is given by \eqref{n point function 4} and \eqref{Heavy light correlator 4}.
 The use of WKB and saddle point approximations is itself justified by its success in matching with the exact calculation of the thermal one point function being sourced by a bulk coupling of the scalar to the Weyl tensor squared \cite{Grinberg:2020fdj}.
-This has been reviewed in our notation in appendix \ref{Section: one point function}. \\
+This has been reviewed in our notation in appendix \ref{Section: one point function}. { To provide further support for WKB methods, in appendix \ref{Section: deriving WKB expressions} we use known exact solutions to derive WKB expressions for the zero momentum boundary-bulk propagator in the black brane as well as the finite momentum boundary-bulk propagator in the BTZ black hole.} \\

 An important conclusion that we emphasize is that to obtain a signature of singularity in thermal CFT correlators, it was not necessary to include couplings of dual scalars to higher derivative curvature terms.
 Simple self-interaction terms also work to give information of the time to singularity.
 The reason is that the saddle of the bulk integrals lies at $\infty$ (in the $w$ variable), and then the WKB expressions have the proper length to the bulk vertex in the exponent, thus giving a factor of the time to singularity.
 Such computations \emph{do not} necessitate factors coming from curvature terms. \\